nazarsosyak/adav-group/README.md

 ### The investigation workflow

-This investigation is deliberately staged — like a real outbreak response:
+This investigation is staged like a real outbreak response:

 1. **Market segmentation**
    We first scan the full timeline to detect **critical periods** where an outbreak is suspected.